Howell County, Missouri

 Howell County is in southern Missouri.
 As of the 2020 census, the population was 39,750.
 The largest city and county seat is West Plains.
 The county was officially organized on March 2, 1857, and is named after Josiah Howell, a pioneer settler in the Howell Valley.

 Howell County comprises the West Plains, MO, Micropolitan Statistical Area.

 History

-Howell County was organized on March 2, 1857, from Oregon County, and is named for Josiah Howell, who made the first settlement in Howell Valley.
+Howell County was organized on March 2, 1857, from Oregon County, and is named for Josiah Howell, who purchased the first settlement in Howell Valley after the original settler left (possibly due to loneliness).
+Howell is considered the first permanent settler.
+His descendants contributed greatly to the developing community and held many positions of local authority.

 The first circuit court met in a log cabin one mile east of West Plains, according to an 1876 account.
 A small, wooden courthouse was built on the square in West Plains in 1859.
-It was damaged during the Civil War in 1862.
+It was burned down during the Civil War in 1862.
 The county was reorganized three years later, but all of the county records were destroyed in an 1866 fire.
 A second courthouse was built in West Plains in 1869.
 It was a small, three-room, frame building, about 24 by 30 feet.